paul-hammant/tbd/content/branch-by-abstraction/index.md

 classes/components indirectly referring to iBatis were changed to refer to the abstraction instead.
 2. Wrote a second implementation of the abstraction, introducing Hibernate to the codebase, perhaps tweaking the abstraction where needed.
-3. Did a tiny commit turning on Hibernate for all teammates.
+3. Did a tiny commit that turned on Hibernate for all teammates.
 4. Removed iBatis, then the abstraction and the on/off old/new switch.

 As it happens you could leave the abstraction in place, if your unit tests are able to benefit because of the